galaxyproject/ansible-galaxy/README.md

 - `galaxy_git_repo` (default: `https://github.com/galaxyproject/galaxy.git`):
   Upstream Git repository from which Galaxy should be cloned.
-- `galaxy_changeset_id` (default: `stable`): A changeset id, tag, branch, or other valid Mercurial identifier for which changeset Galaxy should be updated to.
+- `galaxy_changeset_id` (default: `stable`): A changeset id, tag, branch, or other valid Git or Mercurial identifier for which changeset Galaxy should be updated to.
 Specifying a branch will update to the latest changeset on that branch.
 A debugging message will notify you if the current changeset of your Galaxy server is different from this value.
 There is no harm in this, but:
     - if this annoys you, you must use a full (long) changeset hash to prevent that task from reporting **changed** on every run, and
     - using a real changeset hash is the only way to explicitly lock Galaxy at a specific version.
 - `galaxy_force_checkout` (default: `no`): If `yes`, any modified files in the Galaxy repository will be discarded.
+- `galaxy_requirements_file` (default:
+  `<galaxy_server_dir>/lib/galaxy/dependencies/pinned-requirements.txt`): The
+  Python `requirements.txt` file that should be used to install Galaxy dependent modules using pip.
 - `galaxy_venv_dir` (default: `<galaxy_server_dir>/.venv`): The role will
   create a [virtualenv][virtualenv] from which Galaxy will run, this controls where the virtualenv will be placed.